dhughes/lluminary/README.md

    - The `title` is a string
    - The `score` is a float between 0 and 1
    - All required fields are present
+   - The title starts with a capital letter (custom validation)

 You can check the validation results and access the output values:
 ```ruby